August 3, 2021

 As with any new tech, it was a bit buggy and clunky at first.
 But each time I used the platform it had improved.
 It’s come a very long way from the early beta-testing days and is now smooth, clean, and easy to use platform.

 In fact, Pearler has made it to the point where I am pleased to make it the sole broker I use and what I recommend to others.
+Update: since originally writing this article, I have even become a small shareholder in the company!

 I moved my remaining portfolio across from SelfWealth not long ago and now everything is at Pearler.
 Here’s why…